DocOtak/sbedp/README.md

-# r2r/sbe
+# sbedp
 A dockerized version of the SeaBird Data Processing Tools with the following features:

-* Lightweight Window Manager with a VNC server
+* Lightweight Window Manager with a VNC server (inherited from the base image)
-* Built in browser based VNC client
+* Built in browser based VNC client (inherited from the base image)
 * Windows SeaBird Software working under a wine layer
 * Works on arm based macs M1 or later, will probably work on Arm based linux machines
-* Completely unknown if it works on Intel (x64) based machines, but reading of the docks for wine/hangover suggest it should be possible

 ## Building:
 The base image is ubuntu 24.04 with a very lightweight window manager, vnc server, and browser based control server.

-It installs [hangover](https://github.com/AndreRH/hangover) 10.6.1  then grafts a .wine directory (sbe_wine.tar.gz) into the root directory (/).
+It installs [hangover](https://github.com/AndreRH/hangover) 10.6.1 and the runtime requirements (visual basic 2010 and 2012) for SBEDataProcessing using winetricks.
-Note that an earlier version of this installed things into the home directory (/config), in the base image, this directory is marked as being a VOLUME, which was causing very large (1GB+) dangling anon volumes.
+The SeaBird processing software is then copied to the correct place in the image along with the system registry.

 To build:

 while in the same directory as the Dockerfile:

 ```
-docker build -t r2r/sbe:10.6.1 -t r2r/sbe:latest .
+docker build -t some_tag .
 ```
-Where r2r/sbe:10.6.1 is the tag for the image, in this case <org>/<name>:<hangover version>
-It also sets the "latest" tag so that a a bare "r2r/sbe" can be used when launching the container

 to run (preliminary) see more in interaction

 ```
-docker run --rm -it -p 3000:3000 r2r/sbe bash
+docker run --rm -it -p 3000:3000 some_tag bash
 ```

 --rm deletes the container on exit